Talk with a Phoenix Truck Accident Attorney Near You

 - Non-performance (12%): The driver fell asleep, was disabled by a heart attack or seizure, or was otherwise physically impaired

-- Vehicle (10%): Vehicle-specific failure, such as engine or brake problems
+- Vehicle (10%): Vehicle-specific failures, such as engine or brake problems

 - Performance (9%): The driver panicked, overcompensated, or exercised poor directional control